DreamVu/3D-Object-Detection-Tracking/README.md

 Refer the documentation for more details.

 ### Documentation
-For rest of the evaluation of the 3D Object Detection and Tracking SDK, please read the
+For rest of the evaluation of the 3D Object Detection and Tracking SDK, please read the following document
 - [ROS Application Note](https://docs.google.com/document/d/e/2PACX-1vSd1vVj0cE2x1AviwNHMXRtkABDGT5LO6sl-0vEMzUZpGoGi1QYRcIYhyzhZ4Q1YjJ23IucpzSyLNam/pub)